More About This Recipe

 Whipped cream and crunchy chocolate wafers magically transformed into a frosted layer cake?
 And this occurs without a working oven?
 Welcome to the perfect dessert for the dog days of summer entertaining, the Ice Box Cake!

-Making the cake is simple.
-Whip the cream, sugar and vanilla to soft peaks.
-Make a circle out of 7 cookies – 1 in the middle and 6 around.
-Spread ½ cup whipped cream on top of the cookies.
-Repeat until you have 11 layers of cookies, topped with the remaining whipped cream.
+This version of the ice box cake is adapted from a Magnolia Bakery recipe and it is incredibly simple.
+Whip the creamy filling, then simply stack the cookies and whipped cream.
+Repeat until you have 11 layers of cookies and top with the remaining whipped cream.
 (Start to finish, prep is completed in less than 30 minutes!
 Yay!)
 Cover the cake and refrigerate for at least 5 hours, or ideally overnight.
 Not sure a dessert gets much easier than that!